image

 Solutions

-- Implement earned value management for better cost control
+• Implement earned value management (EVM) to track project cost performance.

-- Prioritise budget allocation based on critical project elements.
+• Prioritise budget allocation for critical project components.

 Balancing constraints may sometimes lead to quality issues in deliverables.